ryvn-mango/aws-privatelink/README.md

 ### Cross-Region Connectivity

-- **Datadog**: Automatically detects when cross-region is needed based on cluster region and region_override
+- **Datadog**: Automatically detects when cross-region is needed based on region and region_override
-- **Temporal**: Does not support cross-region; endpoint must be in the same region as your cluster
+- **Temporal**: Does not support cross-region; endpoint must be in the same region as specified
 - **Supabase**: Uses VPC Lattice Resource Configuration specific to your setup

 ### DNS Resolution